geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 -<link rel="stylesheet" href="libs/cesium-navigation/cesium-navigation.css" />
 ```

-- This step is needed only for custom project with a specific `publicPath` different from the default one (default `dist/cesium`).
-Update the `cesiumBaseUrl` parameter in the webpack dev/prod config to point to the correct location of the cesium static assets, widgets and workers folder.
+- This step is needed only for custom project with a specific `publicPath` different from the default one.
+In this case you may need to specify what folder deliver the  cesium build ( by default `dist/cesium`).
+To do that, you can add the  `cesiumBaseUrl` parameter in the webpack dev and prod configs to the correct location of the cesium static assets, widgets and workers folder.

 ## Migration from 2021.02.01 to 2021.02.02
 ### Style parsers dynamic import